yparsak/PCL/README.md

 # PCL
-PCL barcode 3of9 code generation using C++
+PCL barcode 3of9 code generation using C++.

+Create a PCL code and print text and barcode 39.
+See example: barcode_test.cpp.
+It prints text "TITLE" and two barcodes.
+The second barcode includes human redable text under the barcode.

+See: https://en.wikipedia.org/wiki/Code_39 for more info.

+Notes:
-* You may have to modify library path in the Makefile
+* You may have to modify library path /url/lib/ in the Makefile
 * The printer should be set as 'raw' type

 ```
 lpadmin -p printer_name -E -v socket://printer_host:port -m raw
 ```

-* See barcode_test.cpp.
-It prints TITLE and two barcodes that print "1", one without human readable text, and second with human readable text under the barcode.
-* You may have to re-program the scanner, if you are scanning only one character in the barcode.
+* Some scanners don't scan single character barcodes.
+If you are printing a single character barcode, you may have to re-program your scanner.

 ```
 -->make